-You’ve booked your Camino trip and want to learn some Spanish before you go.
+You’ve booked your Camino trip and want to learn some Spanish for the Camino before you go.
 There are some ‘language essentials’ that are always needed when you travel so you can connect with locals and feel more confident and independent.

-Although your pronunciation or your accent might not be ‘on point’, if you have the terminology, you are halfway to making your trip an easier one to navigate!
+Although your pronunciation or your accent might not be ‘on point’, if you have the terminology, you are halfway to making your trip easier!
 Here are the basic phrases every pilgrim should know:

 Buen Camino Greeting Uwalk.ie